BadPingHere/badping.tech/README.md

 > **Note**
 > If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## Download

 You can [download](https://github.com/BadPingHere/badping.live/releases/latest) the latest installable version of badping.live for Windows, macOS and Linux.

 ## To-Do

-This is not my completed project, as there are *always* feature I want to add.
+This is not my completed project, as there are _always_ feature I want to add.
 Here are my todo features:

-* Blog page
+- Blog page
-* Light mode

 ## Credits